Gkcloud5/Cloud-engineer-learn-2025/01-OS/001 - OS Overview/Day 1 - OS Overview.md

  * It manages hardware resources and allows software programs to run smoothly

 ## Major functions of OS:
-1. Process Management -->
+1. Process Management => Runs and controls multiple programs at once
-2. Memory Management
+2. Memory Management => Allocates and tracks usage of RAM
-3. File Management
+3. File Management => Organizes and controls data on storage devices
-4. Device manager
+4. Device manager => Handles input and output from devices like mouse, keyboard
 5. Security and access control